Prenuptial Agreement and Trust

 • The terms should allow for both parties to have somewhere to live and money to live on

-To better secure the terms of your prenuptial agreement, you can have sign a post-nup agreementpost-nup agreement after the marriage.
+To better secure the terms of your prenuptial agreement, you can sign a post-nup agreement after the marriage.
 It is also worth noting that marriage overrides your will.
 Speak to a solicitor for legal advice.

-Sam Conveyancing can set you up with pre nuptial agreement solicitors to assist with:
+Sam Conveyancing can set you up with pre-nuptial agreement solicitors to assist with:

-• Independent legal advice
+• Professional legal advice for one spouse

 • Negotiations